-France, Ireland and Germany are the 3 European countries which have a favorable immigration policy for skilled workers.
-All the 3 countries offer a job search visa for students graduating from one of their universities.
+France, Ireland, Netherlands and Germany are the 4 European countries that have a favorable immigration policy for skilled workers.
+All the 4 countries offer a job search visa for students graduating from one of their universities.
 France now offers two years of post-study work option for Indian students while it is typically one year for students outside the European Union or EEA.

 6. Cost Of Living

 I freaked out the first day I arrived in Dublin.
 I knew Dublin was more expensive than Aachen.
 However, the staggering price difference was unexpected on my part.
 In Aachen, I was able to manage everything in less than €500 per month.
 However, in Dublin, my expenses are over €1000 per month.
 I miss the luxury of traveling on regional trains and buses using my semester ticket in Germany.

 The cost of living was one of the major reasons I gave up my admit at Imperial College London.
 If you are aiming for the US and you are stuck between choosing a university in Texas and California, Texas would stand out in terms of low cost of living.

 The ‘Cost of Living Index’ by Numbeo gives you an idea about the relative living expenses between cities.
 Do have a glance at it before starting a school.

 Going to France without learning French at all can limit your social life.
 Several of my Indian friends studying in smaller towns of Germany like Paderborn have reported that their social life was curtailed to just people of India and they were hardly able to make friends.
 Beyond the IT and academic jobs, most other jobs in Germany require at least B1 proficiency in German.

 The language barrier is a major reason which prevents many students from choosing Germany or France as their first study destination.
 If you are aiming for these countries, you need to learn at least B1 level of language.